Maudi84/static_mf/Projects.md

 | Language     | Description |

 | Javascript / HTML5 / CSS   | Full stack web application designed to mimic Facebook's Marketplace.
-The front end is designed using ReactJS and MUI components for the GUI.
-The Backend is designed

 ## HTTP Server